Greginkansas/-openhab-openhab1wiki/Network-UPS-Tools.md

 #networkupstools:ups1.pass=
 ```

-In the openhab.cfg you can configure any number of UPS devices managed by NUT servers.
-Every UPS is identified by instance name ("ups1" in the example above).
-You use instance name in the item definitions.
+In the configuration you can configure any number of UPS devices managed by NUT servers.
+Every UPS is identified by an instance name ("ups1" in the example above).
+The instance name is used in the item definitions.

 ### Generic Item Binding Configuration

-In order to bind an item to a NetworkUpsTools property, you need to provide configuration settings.
-The syntax for the binding configuration string is explained here:
+In order to bind an item to a NetworkUpsTools property, configuration settings must be provided.
+The syntax for the binding configuration string is explained here.
+The general form is:

     networkupstools="<instance name>:<property name>"